-The proposed hotel project at build out would generate 88 new AM peak hour trips and generate 20 fewer PM peak hour trips compared to the existing restaurant use.
+The proposed hotel project at build out would generate 85 new AM peak hour trips and 89 new PM peak trips.
 Both are considerably lower than the threshold set forth by VTA.
 It is anticipated the existing roadway system can accommodate the incremental increase in trips.